Logo website creation

 Perfect languages switch

-• Other
+• Others

 Pricing

-2. Do you need also the translation?
+2. Do you also need translation services?

-Anyway, to give you a starting indication:
+To provide you with a starting indication:

 Note